akka/akka/akka-docs/src/main/paradox/stream/operators/Compression/gzip.md

 # Compression.gzip

 Creates a flow that gzip-compresses a stream of ByteStrings.
-Use the overload with the `level:Int` parameter to control the compression level.

 @ref[Compression operators](../index.md#compression-operators)